Jeremiaszmacura/Star-Wars-game/README.md

  with the duration of the game, enemy fighters start to accelerate, which makes it difficult for us to shoot them down,
 * The condition for losing is the loss of life points.
 The number of health points is given to the player adequately to the selected difficulty level.
-The loss of such a point is caused by crossing our line of defense (górnego ograniczenia osi y - dół ekranu) by enemy spaceship,
+The loss of such a point is caused by crossing our line of defense (y-axis upper limit - bottom of screen) by enemy spaceship,
 * The ship is controlled using the keyboard buttons on the keyboard that allow you to move around in all directions and firing missiles at enemy ships (arrow keys, space bar key),
 * When you lose all your hitpoints, the main game loop stops and a prompt appears on the screen